 There may be pros and cons to whatever color preference you may have.
 Find your happy medium and that element that can satisfy your project vision.
 Read more about our guide on basement wall colors here.

-On Matching the Basement Ceiling and Walls
+Matching Ceiling and Walls

 Choose a darker color, like black, if you want a more intimate ambiance.
 Lighter shades create depth and tend to widen the space.